 The following outcomes are skills, behaviors, and attitudes cultivated in students seeking the Associate of Applied Science in Nursing:

-- Uses the nursing process (assessment, analysis, development of nursing diagnoses, implementation, and evaluation) as a basis for decision making in developing individualized, holistic plans of care;
+- Uses the nursing process (assessment, analysis, planning, implementation, and evaluation) as a basis for decision making in developing individualized, holistic plans of care.

-- Uses the nursing process to collaboratively develop a plan of care with the client and other health team members;
+- Uses the nursing process to collaboratively develop a plan of care with the patient and other health team members.

-- Applies and facilitates all levels of communication with a focus on therapeutic communication in the nurse-client relationship;
+- Applies and facilitates all levels of communication with a focus on therapeutic communication in the nurse-patient relationship.

-- Develops and implements teaching plans that are specific to the clients’ level of development and understanding;
+- Develops and implements teaching plans that are specific to the patients’ level of development and understanding.

-- Uses nursing knowledge, critical thinking, judgment, skills, and current technology to provide and promote safe nursing practice;
+- Uses nursing knowledge, clinical reasoning, judgment, skills, and current technology to provide and promote safe nursing practice.

-- Adapts and provides specialized nursing care based on knowledge of developmental, biological, psychological, socio-cultural, and spiritual differences in clients;
+- Adapts and provides specialized nursing care based on knowledge of developmental, biological, psychological, socio-cultural, and spiritual differences in patients.

-- Practices within the profession’s ethical and legal framework and is accountable for own nursing practice and for those under supervision;
+- Practices within the profession’s ethical and legal framework and is accountable for own nursing practice.

-- Assumes responsibility for professional growth, self-development, and the use of resources for life-long learning;
+- Demonstrates responsibility for professional growth, self-development, and the use of resources for life-long learning.

-- Demonstrates leadership skills through use of assertive behaviors, appropriate delegation of tasks, and supervision of assistive and/or unlicensed personnel, and licensed practical nurses; and,
+- Demonstrates leadership skills through use of assertive behaviors, appropriate delegation of tasks, and supervision of assistive and/or unlicensed personnel, and licensed practical nurses.